FURCAS-dev/FURCAS/DSLEngineering/com.sap.furcas.parser.tcs/src/com/sap/furcas/parser/tcs/stable/README.txt

-Contains the stable TCS-Parser.
-It will be used per-default.
+Contains the stable TCS-Parser and its related artifacts.
+This parser will be used per-default.